 Our Team

-Center Co-Director; Professor of Obstetrics and Gynecology, of Environmental Medicine and of Pathology and Clinical Laboratory Medicine
+Professor - Department of Environmental Medicine, Professor - Department of Pathology and Laboratory Medicine

 Dr. Miller is a clinical Pharmacologist/Toxicologist by training and has been counseling patients who are planning pregnancies or are already pregnant concerning health risks.
 He is internationally recognized for his expertise in Teratology.
 He is the immediate past Chair of the OTIS-ENTIS (Organization of Teratology Information Specialists-European Network of Teratology Information Services) International Research Consortium on evaluating agents that can produce birth defects and past president of the Teratology Society.
 He is member of the Advisory Board for TERIS (Teratogen Information System).
 Dr. Miller is also Director of MotherToBaby UR Medicine and a Fellow of the Academy of Toxicology.